Wei-Shao-Reg/GDR/README.md

 ### BibTeX

-If you use this code, please cite the following papers:
+If you use this code, please cite the following paper:

 ```bibtex
 @article{Shao_GDR_2021,